Adtech is clearly more than trade between publishers and advertisers. It takes constant effort to show only relevant ads to users.

 If you are part of the adtech ecosystem, then you would realize that showing relevant ads in less than a thousand milliseconds is easier said than done.

 What is an Ad Server?

 Ad server is a service/application that places targeted ads on your website(s) depending on the instruction received.
-It uses a server to store various types of ads and deliver them as per the user’s online behavior.
+It uses a server to store various types of ads and deliver them as per the user’s online behaviour.

 Apart from putting ads on a site, it also manages bits of both buyer and seller side tasks.
 And mostly benefits the advertisers by monitoring the clicks from users and store data of their online behavior.

 It can be designed in-house or managed by a third-party firm, depending on your requirements.
-Most ad exchanges and ad networks offer in-built ad server along with their other services.
+Most ad exchanges and ad networks offer in-built ad servers along with their other services.

 How Does an Ad Server Work?

 Ad servers are involved in almost every step of the inventory selling process.
 Hence, to understand how it works, let’s get to know about the involved steps:

 When a user visits the publisher’s site, the ad tag placed inside the ad unit, calls out to ad server.
 Based on the types of deal publisher is running, the ad server makes the decision to share the details of the ad unit with demand-side.